Dencom960/Hello-Steve-/README.md

 # Hello-Steve-

-I add some more information, and deleted previous string
+I add some more information, and deleted previous strin